 Paul Lindsey Internships in Education

-Calling all Undergrad and Grad Students: Here's an opportunity to learn more about education outside the classroom — and get awarded scholarships at the same time!
+Here's an opportunity to learn more about education outside the classroom — and get awarded scholarships at the same time!
 Lindsey Interns build leadership and management skills through real-world experiences via public outreach programs, museums, and educational learning centers in various Tucson school districts.
-2013-2014 hosts include: Iskashitaa Refugee Network, 9 Queens, Inner City Outings, Achieve Builds Confidence, Inc., Manzo Elementary, Cooper Center for Environmental Learning, TRAK (Therapeutic Ranch for Animals and Kids), Huachuca Mountain Elementary School, Pima County Teen Court, and Life Steps Program.
+2014-2015 hosts include: Cooper Center for Environmental Learning, TRAK (Therapeutic Ranch for Animals and Kids), Huachuca Mountain Elementary School, Pima County Teen Court, and Life Steps Program.

 Intern start date – Spring semester 2015

 To apply go to Paul Lindsey Application (Applications for Fall 2015 will start in August 2015)

 COLLEGE OF EDUCATION ELIGIBILITY REQUIREMENTS